mholling/nswtopo/README.markdown

 (N.B.
 If a photoshop (psd) file is being produced, do not use pure greyscale colours, as an ImageMagick bug will produce will produce a faulty layer in this case.
 Instead substitute a slight colour hue, e.g. #000001 instead of black, #808081 instead of middle-grey.)

+Specify layer opacities for any layers you wish to be semi-transparent.
+Layers default to opacity of 1.0 (fully opaque); a different value between 0.0 and 1.0 can be specified for any layer you choose:

+    opacity:
+      restricted-areas: 0.5   # 50% opacity for restricted-area boundaries

 You can specify your own tiled pattern fills for various area layers if you really want to.
 Some of the default patterns are shown below.
 (You might be better off doing this in Photoshop, however.)

     patterns: